w3c/wai-curricula/content/index.md

 {% include excol.html type="middle" %}

-The curricula has different sets of modules.
+The curricula have different sets of modules.
 These sets can be combined to address the needs of several roles together.
 The introductory modules address all roles, and subsequent sets address specific roles.
 Each set consists of:

 ### Prerequisites

 Recommended prior skills or knowledge for students and instructors.

 ### Modules

 These provide advice for different components, scenarios, and users following a universal design approach.
 You should teach and assess each module in its entirety.
 Each module consists of: